+It’s a question we’re that we’re asked a lot.
+What should you do when a new employee doesn’t meet expectations?
 If you’ve recruited someone who is clearly struggling a few months into the job, you probably have a terrible sinking feeling of wondering if you made a hiring mistake.
 But you shouldn’t panic yet.
-What can you do?
+Here are some tips:

 Review the onboarding process